Table of Contents[Hide][Show]

 The better absorbed forms of magnesium include magnesium amino acid chelate, magnesium phosphate, magnesium glycinate, magnesium orotate, and magnesium citrate, and magnesium threonate.
-These all have different benefits, but the two that are best for correcting deficiencies are magnesium glycinate and magnesium threonate.

 However, it’s virtually impossible to find a supplement that contains all of them, so you at the very least you need a magnesium/calcium supplement because the 2 minerals dance together the closest (so to speak).